jenner231/bsc.-projekt/README.md

 For additional information, please refer this website: https://www.waveshare.com/wiki/SX1262_868M_LoRa_HAT

+Create a folder called address in the following directory /home/pi, then create a python file and call it address.py.
+Then copy the following code and paste it into the file:

+class node:
+	n_address = 1

+Save the file and exit.

-Now clone this repository onto the PIs and open a terminal.
-Navigate to the folder to which you have cloned the repository and run the commands:
+Now clone this repository onto the PIs.
+The project should be cloned into the home directory /home/pi.

+Open the bsc.-projekt file and navigate to python folder.
+Inside the python folder is a file called "number_of_nodes.py".
+Open the file and change the number of nodes in your setup, to ensure that slotting will work correctly.

+Open a terminal and run the commands:

 $ cd bsc.-projekt